alan-turing-institute/environmental-ds-book/book/about.md

 :label:notebook-cycle
 :alt: The Environmental Data Science project aims to engage the wider scientific research community on information extraction and analysis from environmental sensors using innovative data science.

-The EDS Book community supports and connects environmental scientists and practitioners to communicate their science through customisable interactive notebooks which benefit from a collaborative reviewing process.
+The EDS book community supports and connects environmental scientists and practitioners to communicate their science through customisable interactive notebooks which benefit from a collaborative reviewing process.
 Illustration by Scriberia as part of _The Turing Way_ book dash in November 2022.
 Zenodo. [http://doi.org/10.5281/zenodo.7587336](http://doi.org/10.5281/zenodo.7587336).
 ```

 # Vision